Rangi-maker/raffi-experiment/README.md

 The personality test opens in a new window: https://bigfive-test.com/

 2. The second part of the study consists of a survey.
-After you have copy & pasted the ID of your personality test in the respective window, just follow the instructions described in the survey: LINK
+After you have copy & pasted the ID of your personality test in the respective window, just follow the instructions described in the survey: LINK to the survey

 The whole study will take you about 15-20 minutes.
 Thanks in advance for your thoughtful completion of these questions - we really appreciate your time, effort and the contribution you made to our research project!